 1. Marriage Information Night

-During this meeting, you will be given an overview of the marriage preparation process as well as information about the FOCCUS communication survey and counseling sessions, Engaged Encounter weekend and our Start Right, Stay Connected communication workshop.
+During this meeting, you will be given an overview of the marriage preparation process, as well as information about the FOCCUS communication survey and counseling sessions, Engaged Encounter weekend and The Foundation communication workshop.
 There is also a brief presentation on the Catholic Theology of Marriage.
 You will also hear from a recently married couple who will speak about their experience of preparation at St. Monica.